NEW MEXICO HUMANITIES COUNCIL GRANT PROGRAM

 Name of the authorizing official (e.g., president, director, etc.)

 Not just anyone.
 Must be an authorizing official (someone who can legally represent the organization) should request the SAM UEI.

 NMHC Grant Program

 • Any organization that receives funding from NMHC is welcome to apply again only after a current grant has successfully closed.
 If the program activities described are different from the previous grant, the Council will consider it a legitimate request and not a form of continued funding for the same project.

 • NMHC will fund requests to the fullest extent possible based on available resources and competitiveness of applications submitted.
 Applicants must show a minimum 1:1 match for grant funds requested composed of Sponsor's Matching Cash and In-Kind Donations, Third Party Cash, or Project Income.
-The average amount granted by NMHC is $5,500.
+The most common amount awarded through a grant is $10,000.

 • Preference will be given for outreach to new and/or historically underserved audiences, new venues or locations, the participation of new scholars in NMHC projects and/or projects that involve under-represented humanities disciplines.

 • Preference will be given to applicants for targeted strategic programming instead of catch-all programming or for an add-on humanities component.

 • All award decisions made by the NMHC Board as recommended by the NMHC Grant Committee are final.

 NMHC staff offer an opportunity for applicants to prepare and submit a draft and review it in detail together for feedback on the proposal's completeness and competitiveness in time to edit and improve the application before final submission at the grant deadline.
 All returning and new applicants are required to participate in a consultation.